 If you’re dreaming of the Grand Canyon or somewhere just as remarkable … and you have a fourth grader … this is your year!

-With the Every Kid In a Park program, 4th graders and their families get FREE Admission to National Parks across the United States.
+With the Every Kid Outdoors, formally called the Every Kid In a Park program, 4th graders and their families get FREE Admission to National Parks across the United States.

 How wonderful is the National Park Service?

-Why is the Every Kid in a Park just for fourth graders?
+Why is the Every Kid Outdoors just for fourth graders?

 From the National Park Service, “Research shows that children ages 9 to 11 are at a unique developmental stage in their learning where they begin to understand how the world around them works in more concrete ways.
 At this stage, they are receptive to new ideas and most likely to hold positive attitudes towards nature and the environment.”